 A healthy cholesterol pattern - high levels of good cholesterol and low levels of bad cholesterol - is the key to keep Alzheimer's disease at bay, scientists have found.
 Researchers at University of California, Davis have discovered that this healthy mix of good and bad cholesterols in the bloodstream keeps the amyloid plaque deposition in the brain, that is a hallmark of Alzheimer's disease, at lower levels.
+"This study provides a reason to certainly continue cholesterol treatment in people who are developing memory loss regardless of concerns regarding their cardiovascular health," Reed, a professor in the UC Davis Department of Neurology said.
 The findings also suggested a method of lowering amyloid levels in middle-aged people and prevent Alzheimer's from becoming severe.

 "Unhealthy patterns of cholesterol could be directly causing the higher levels of amyloid known to contribute to Alzheimer's, in the same way that such patterns promote heart disease," said Bruce Reed, lead study author and associate director of the UC Davis Alzheimer's Disease Centre.